criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 Note that when moving to production with MitID you will be agreeing to the terms of service for MitID in which you - among other things - commit to the below UX requirements.

+Also, Criipto may request that you submit a URL where we can verify that you are in fact in line with the requirements.

 {% endiconnote %}

 <a name="yourapp"></a>